 I. APS receives and responds to all reports of critical incidents of abuse, neglect or exploitation, as required by their regulations.
 Reports are investigated by assigned APS staff members who must initiate an investigation of a valid report within 24 hours of report receipt.
 Investigations are finalized and closed as soon as possible given the nature and extent of the complaint.
-The complainant is informed of the investigation disposition (founded or unfounded) at case closure.
-APS has 45 days to complete the investigation-though regulations permit an extension if the APS worker documents the reason for the delay-and 10 days after the completion of the investigation to notify the complainant of the results.
+The complainant is informed of the investigation disposition in need or not in need of protective services once a disposition has been made.
+APS has 45 days to complete the investigation and 10 days after disposition is made to notify the complainant of the results.